 Hunter Decker, a Clark County forester who also sat on the ad hoc committee, said he supported the urban tree program in Camas, and told the city's planning commissioners on May 15 that Clark County leaders are considering a similar program to preserve trees in the county's urban growth boundary areas.

 "There is a public outcry for the protection of trees," Hunter said.
 "Trees help with aesthetics and beauty.
 They take up water and provide clean air."

-Commissioners side with developers, send proposal back to city staff

-The plan did have some opposition at the May 15 public hearing.
-The "nay" group consisted mostly of developers and building industry representatives, who said they'd been left out of the planning process, despite the fact that city staff had emailed more than 160 interested stakeholders and met all legal notification requirements for the public hearing.
+Commissioners side with developers, send proposal back to city staff developers and building industry representatives, who said they'd been left out of the planning process, despite the fact that city staff had emailed more than 160 interested stakeholders and met all legal notification requirements for the public hearing.